pingidentity/pf-authn-js-widget/README.md

   * baseUrl
   * divId where the widget should be rendered
   * logo to display on top of every page

+* PingFederate Configuration
+  * Enable Authentication Applications
+  * Add an Authentication Application whose redirect uri is where this app will be hosted
+  * Create a policy tree branch where the adapter will reside and attach the authentication application to the policy tree
+  * Start SSO flow where you will get redirected to the app.

 * **Html Form Adapter** - All functionality of HTML form adapter such as
  - Login